 Flower lovers and photography buffs will enjoy the blooming variations of each changing season at the Hiroshima Botanical Gardens.

 This family-friendly park in Saeki-ku, is only a 30 minute drive (or 40 min by bus) from Hiroshima city center.
 The gardens also host special events throughout the year featuring seasonal flora.

 See the vivid pastels of the sakura and rose festivals in spring, stay cool on the shady paths and in leafy gardens in summer, take in the vivid crimson and gold leaves of fall, and during winter, warm up in in the greenhouses, viewing orchids and special hot-house blooms.
 What makes these plants and flowers grow so well is that they used a grow room carbon filter to grow plants to decontaminate and neutralize any unwanted odor from the beginning before it blooms.
+I’m sure they use quality garden products and tools to sustain and protect these flowers until their blooming season like those featured on https://bestofmachinery.com.
 There are is also late opening for illuminated displays during sakura cherry blossom and the Christmas seasons.
 Click here for current and upcoming special events at the botanical gardens.

 When looking for pleasant locations for half day excursions around Hiroshima city, the Botanical gardens is a great choice.
 It is an easy stop-off on the way to or from Miyajima island.